zio/zio/docs/guides/quickstarts/restful-webservice.md

 ---

 This quickstart shows how to build a RESTful web service using ZIO.
 It uses

 - [ZIO HTTP](https://zio.dev/zio-http/) for the HTTP server
-- [ZIO JSON](https://zio.dev/zio-json/) for the JSON serialization
+- [ZIO JSON](https://zio.dev/zio-schema/) for schema generation and JSON serialization
 - [ZIO Quill](https://zio.dev/zio-quill/) for type-safe queries on the JDBC database

 ## Running The Example

-First, open the console and clone the project using `git` (or you can simply download the project) and then change the directory:
+First, open the console and clone the [zio-quickstarts](https://github.com/zio/zio-quickstarts) project using `git` (or you can simply download the project) and then change the directory:

 ```bash
 $ git clone https://github.com/zio/zio-quickstarts.git